Donations API guide

 -H "Authorization: Bearer eyJ0eXAiOiJhdFx1MDAyQmp3dC<truncated>"

-See list of endpoints and examples below.
+See endpoints and examples below.

 Endpointsβ